Science Studies

 Entomology

-Students will capture, identify and classify all sorts of bugs and insects.
-Students will also get to look at our composting worms and cricket farm to talk about how insects can be beneficial to humans.
-All activities will include discussions about metamorphosis, the role insects play in our environment, and many more interesting topics.
+Students may capture, identify and classify all sorts of bugs and insects.
+Students will also get to interact with our tarantula to talk about how insects and arachnids can be beneficial to humans.
+All activities will include discussions about classification, the role arthropods play in our environment, and many more interesting topics.